kbase/data_api_js_clients/README.md

     If this works, the last line of the Grunt output will say `Done, without errors.`

+## Examples

+There are some examples in the `examples/` directory.
+Before running these, you need to start up the Data API services.
+There is a top-level Makefile with convenient commands for this:

+    make shutdown # stop anything currently going make build # only need to do this once, make sure stubs are all built make init # start the Data API services

+Then, you can load the examples into your browser by simply navigating to the directory and opening the 'index.html' file:

+    # Open "Hello, world" example on Mac OSX
+    cd examples/helloworld
+    open index.html

 ## Testing

 All the JavaScript tests and tools, unless otherwise stated, should be run from the same directory as this README.